An Adelaide to Darwin Road trip or vice versa is one of the best road trips you can do while travelling around Australia!

 Uluru really doesn’t disappoint either, despite simply being a giant rock in the middle of the desert, it’s spectacular.
 It looks exactly like it does in the postcards!

-Example Adelaide to Darwin road trip itinerary
+Example Adelaide to Darwin Road trip itinerary

 Naturally, the trip will either start from Adelaide or Darwin.
 As I started my trip in Adelaide, I will detail the route setting off from there.
-If you’re starting in Darwin, just apply this guide in opposite!
+If you’re starting in Darwin, just apply this guide in reverse!

-Day 1: Adelaide to Flinders Ranges 348 km (216 mi)
+Day 1: Adelaide to Flinders Ranges

 My advice would be to set off as early as you can because the first leg of the trip is the hard part.
 Depending on whether you stop overnight in the Flinders Ranges, Woomera or Coober Pedy, you could be driving for a long time!